vikke1234/raids-death-indicator/README.md

-# Akkha Predictor
-This plugin predicts whether Akkha will phase or not.
-It's NOT 100% accurate, this is due to fractional xp drops.
-Trust at your own risk.
+# Raids death indicator
+This plugin calculates the internal fraction and uses that to find out what you hit.
+Marks the NPCs as dead if it would be, can be inaccurate when it is not calibrated.
+Once calibrated it should be accurate.

+See [Docs](./docs.md) for how it works.

 TODO
 --
-TOB: maiden crab procs, nylo might come implicitly
+~~TOB: maiden crab procs, nylo might come implicitly~~
 COX: Shamans, maybe melee/mage vangs, definitely olm mage hand and vesp portal, mystics and vasa

 Broken: kephri swarms, zebak jugs, kephri eggs (?)